robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-create-folders](images/fr0102-04_Node-create-folders.png "Node-create-folders")

 ----
-### 3. Create a new file, batch.js, in the scripts folder and run it with Nodejs.
+### 3. Create a new file, batch.js and run it with Nodejs.
 0:10
 ----
 #### 1. Right-click on the scripts folder, then click New File